treeverse/lakeFS/docs/reference/garbage-collection.md

 * Any object that was _uploaded but never committed_ cannot be collected.
 See [#1933](https://github.com/treeverse/lakeFS/issues/1933) for more details.
-* Any object that is a branch HEAD is visible on that branch, and will not be collected.
+* Any object that is present on a branch HEAD is visible on that branch.
+  Commits at the HEAD of a branch are retained, so such an object will not be collected.

 ## Configuring GC rules